 Mahé liveaboard itineraries may vary but dive sites/areas include:

 Coral Garden reefs gently slope to a sandy bottom.
 Staghorn corals provide shelter for a large variety of reef fish and Sting Rays and Hawksbill turtles make occasional appearances.

-Lighthouse’s terrain of dramatic granite boulders and massifs with hard coral formations drops to sandy bottom at 28-30 meters.
+Lighthouse’s terrain of dramatic granite boulders and massifs with hard coral formations drops to the sandy bottom at 28-30 meters.

 Cap Ternay on the Western tip of the North West Bay, has a reef that drops steeply to a sandy bottom with boulder outcrops at 20m.
 Mild to strong current attracts visits by Turtles, Sharks, schools of Pelagics and Whale Sharks (in season)

 Shark Bank lies between Mahé and Silhouette Island.
-The strong current can attract reef sharks, whale sharks (in season), eagle rays, tuna and barracuda.
+The strong current can attract reef sharks, whale sharks (in season), eagle rays, tuna, and barracuda.
 Granite gullies and boulders protect a resident population of reef fish and invertebrates with schools of yellow Snapper and batfish.